-Ron Kitchens of Portage and Shani Penn of Detroit will replace James Hettinger and Mary Asmonga-Knapp, and will serve eight-year terms ending in 2024.
+Ron Kitchens of Kalamazoo and Shani Penn of Detroit will replace James Hettinger and Mary Asmonga-Knapp, and will serve eight-year terms ending in 2024.

 WMU students impress at three sales competitions across the country, showing their skills in role playing, marketing, management and speed selling.

 Davis has earned the title of NCAA Consensus All-American after being named to the first team in three of the five official organizations used to determine the honor.
 He is the first player in WMU history to receive this title.

 Corey Davis and Taylor Moton have been named to the Football Writers Association of America All-American team.
 This is the first time in program history the Broncos have been honored by the FWAA.

 James and Lois Richmond's gift will make possible a new Richmond Product Design and Innovation Institute, combining resources of three WMU colleges and top names in southwest Michigan manufacturing.

 Bronco wide receiver Corey Davis has been named an Associated Press, USA Today, Sports Illustrated, Walter Camp Football Foundation and Sporting News All-American.